Nursing (Pathways to Nursing)

-- You will officially become a Chatham RN-to-BSN student when you pass the NCLEX-RN during your third (junior) year and become an RN.
+- You will officially become an RN when you pass the NCLEX-RN after completing the SSON program your third (junior) year.

 - After successfully passing the NCLEX-RN you will enter Chatham's accredited online RN-BSN program for your final (senior) year.